Camellia Oil For Hair: What Are The Benefits?

 3. Maintains Scalp Health

-Pure camellia oil and shampoos containing camellia oil can help prevent scalp issues like atopic dermatitis (eczema) and seborrheic dermatitis (dandruff).
+Pure camellia oil and shampoos containing camellia oil can help prevent scalp issues like atopic dermatitisi XA common chronic condition responsible for itchy and inflamed skin that usually develops in early childhood and appears on the scalp, arms and behind knees. (eczema) and seborrheic dermatitis (dandruff).
 A study found that both the oil and shampoos refreshed the scalp, minimized excess oil production, and improved scalp health (4).
+It helps in improving the skin barrier of the scalp and decreasing inflammation.
 This may help prevent hair loss triggered by these scalp conditions.

 4. Moisturizing and Antioxidant Effect